pequode/pequode.github.io/_projects/work-generate-flow.md

 - flexibility
 - standards

-At ["https://generatebiomedicines.com/](Generate Biomedicines) my team made the unified python platform which powered our research efforts.
+At [Generate Biomedicines](https://generatebiomedicines.com/) my team made the unified python platform which powered our research efforts.

 # G: Flow
 ## What